The Jiayang National Mining Park of Sichuan: Walking the Line

 The Jiayang Mining Group was a Sino-British joint venture formed in 1938 to tap the rich seam of coal that ran under the mountains in Qianwei County about 180 kilometres south of Chengdu.
 A railway was built to haul the coal from three separate mines to the Minjiang River at Xishi.
 Only one of the mines remains operational but the steam hauled railway, which serves the small mining communities that grew up along its route, is still running.
 Set in the glorious Sichuan countryside it forms the backbone of what is now the Jiayang National Mining Park.

-In addition to the scenery the ride takes you through sleepy little red brick towns frozen in time where the, mostly elderly, residents sit chatting in the shade of tall trees or keeping an eye on grandchildren who’s parents are away working in the city.
+In addition to the scenery, the ride takes you through sleepy little red brick towns frozen in time where the, mostly elderly, residents sit chatting in the shade of tall trees or keeping an eye on grandchildren whose parents are away working in the city.

 Riding the trains is a must.
 It’s the only way to get in and it is indeed a fun journey.
 But the best way to enjoy the lush greenery of the countryside through which it passes is to get out and walk.
 There is a well-worn motorcycle path by the side of the tracks and even if you decide to hop the unevenly spaced sleepers there is no chance of being hit by a train.
 You’ll hear its whistle echoing around the valley long before it gets close.